Skip to main content

 Subcutaneous Injections

-Weekly or twice-weekly of Testosterone Cypionate are a common protocol.
+Weekly or twice-weekly subcutaneous injections of Testosterone Cypionate are a common protocol.
 This method involves administering a small volume of testosterone ester into the fatty tissue just beneath the skin.
 The ester form allows for a slower release into the bloodstream than direct testosterone.

 Following an injection, blood levels rise, peak within a couple of days, and then gradually decline until the next dose.
-The primary safety consideration is managing the dosage to ensure the peak remains within a safe and the trough does not fall so low as to cause a return of symptoms.
+The primary safety consideration is managing the dosage to ensure the peak remains within a safe physiologic range and the trough does not fall so low as to cause a return of symptoms.
 This rhythmic pattern requires consistency in administration to maintain stability over the long term.

 Transdermal Gels and Creams